mgmeisinger/Py2.0-Security-Suite/README.md

 #### How to use:

-	Enter a directory and skim that section's README for further directions on commands and supporting files.
+	Enter a directory and skim that part's README for further directions on commands and supporting files.

 <br/>